 If a company’s first accounts cover a period of more than 12 months (which they often do), they should be filed with Companies House no later than 21 months after the date of incorporation.
 Otherwise, the first accounts and all subsequent accounts are due 9 months after the ARD.

-It is a criminal office to file annual accounts late.
-A company can face a civil penalty, and its directors risk personal prosecution and a fine of up to £5,000 each.
+If annual accounts are overdue, a company can face a civil penalty and its directors risk personal prosecution and a fine of up to £5,000 each.
 Failing to file accounts at all will result in a company being struck off the register and dissolved.
 The current late filing penalties imposed on companies are as follows:

-These penalties will be doubled if a company delivers its accounts late for two consecutive years.
+These late filing penalties will be doubled if a company delivers its accounts late for two consecutive years.

 Corporation tax and Company Tax Returns

-- Failure to file a tax return on time will result in a flat-rate penalty of £100.
+- Failure to file a tax return on time will result in a flat-rate late filing penalty of £100